procount/pinn/README_PINN.md

 **NOTE: CEC implementations vary between TV manufacturers.
 The above key mappings work on Samsung TVs supporting their Anynet+.
 Other TV brands may not work as well, but the mouse simulation is designed to work on most TVs.**

-It is now possible to program your own set of key mappings for your particular remote.
+It is possible to program your own set of key mappings for your particular remote.
 To do this you should create a `cec_keys.json` file.
 See the [cec_keys.md](cec_keys.md) document on how to do this.
 The default mappings are listed in the [wiki](https://github.com/procount/pinn/wiki/Default-CEC-Key-mappings-for-cec_keys.json).